pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 We also care about performance.
 Returning views from indexing operations is faster and reduces memory usage.
-The same is true for several methods that don't modify the data such as setting/resetting the index, renaming columns, etc that can be used in a method chaining workflow and currently return a new copy at each step.
+The same is true for several methods that don't modify the data such as setting/resetting the index, renaming columns, etc. that can be used in a method chaining workflow and currently return a new copy at each step.

 Finally, there are API / usability issues around views.
 It can be challenging to know